SaiKapilKumar/Serverless-Webapp-aws/README.md

 3. Open the index.html file in your preferred web browser

-4. Enter your email address in the input field provided
+4. Enter email address = user@gmail.com in the input field provided

 5. Click on the "Check Details" button to view the user details.